victoryforphil/cursed-stack-kettleman/docker/README.md

 - Builds the development container
 - Publishes to GitHub Container Registry (ghcr.io) for non-PR events

-#### Code Coverage (coverage.yml)
-- Triggered on pushes to main and all pull request activities
-- Generates code coverage reports for server and web
-- Uploads coverage reports to Codecov
-- Adds coverage summary comment to pull requests

 ### Pull Request Handling

 All workflows are now configured with simplified triggers to ensure they run on any pull request: